 In the end, outsourcing helps WhatsApp get off the ground with as little money as possible.
 Thanks to the offshore development team, the app shortly took the top rankings on Google Play and App Store, eclipsing the traditional SMS across platforms.
 Since then, it has become one of the most popular chat apps in the world and was sold to Facebook 2 years later for $19 billion.

 This is another clear example of how foreign IT talents might be of the greatest assistance to your blooming business.

 3. Google: Comprehensive Outsourcing

-There is no need for introduction for this international corporation.
-Yet, many may question why such a huge player in the market need external resources to help with any process management.
+There is no need for an introduction for this international corporation.
+Yet, many may question why such a huge player in the market needs external resources to help with any process management.
 Certainly, they can employ their own staff, right?

-On the contrary, it’s is precisely the overwhelming size of this company that encourages it to leverage outsourcing.
-Since the company spans across continents with each branch overseeing countless complicated processes, outsourcing is inevitable.
+On the contrary, it is precisely the overwhelming size of this company that encourages it to leverage outsourcing.
+Since the company spans across continents, with each branch overseeing countless complicated processes, outsourcing is inevitable.

-Such successful outsourcing examples demonstrate that Outsourcing can benefit any business regardless of their shapes, sizes, and fields.
-Employing offshore labors for repetitive tasks at a lower price than in-house staff can also allow you to invest more in your target products and services.
+Such successful outsourcing examples demonstrate that Outsourcing can benefit any business regardless of their shapes, size, and fields.
+Employing offshore laborers for repetitive tasks at a lower price than in-house staff can also allow you to invest more in your target products and services.

 4. Skype: Back-end Development

 Skype, the successful communication startup, is one of many examples of how outsourcing from the early days can kickstart your business tremendously.